-As we push away from their release date we’re starting to hear about some of the early Galaxy S8 and Galaxy S8+ problems plaguing the regular model and the plus version.
+As we push away from their release date we’re starting to hear about the Samsung Galaxy S8 and Galaxy S8+ problems plaguing users in the United States and regions around the world.

 Prepare for Galaxy S8 Updates

 At some point, your device might get a bug fix update aimed at correcting Galaxy S8 and Galaxy S8+ problems.

 Samsung is currently rolling out several bug fix updates aimed at correcting early issues with the flagship devices.

 We expect Galaxy S8 and Galaxy S8+ bug fix updates to roll out throughout the year.

 Software updates can be beneficial but they can also cause problems of their own so you’ll want to be well prepared.

 It’s impossible to predict what problems you might run into after you install new software so it’s important to prep your device before you install a new update on your Galaxy S8 or Galaxy S8+.
 A little prep work can go a long way toward preventing issues.

 To help, we’ve put together a game plan that takes you through the steps we take before installing a new piece of software on our Galaxy devices.

 If the Galaxy S8 is your first Android device or if you simply want some additional help, take a look at our walkthrough.